Not a Member?

 LILETTA is contraindicated when one or more of the following conditions exist:

-Evaluate women for ectopic pregnancy if they become pregnant with LILETTA in place because the likelihood of a pregnancy being ectopic is increased with LILETTA.
-Approximately half of pregnancies that occur with LILETTA in place are likely to be ectopic.
-Also consider the possibility of ectopic pregnancy in the case of lower abdominal pain, especially in association with missed menses or new onset bleeding in an amenorrheic woman.
+Evaluate patients for ectopic pregnancy if they become pregnant with LILETTA in place because the likelihood of a pregnancy being ectopic is increased with use of an IUS.
+Approximately half of pregnancies that occur with an IUS in place are likely to be ectopic.
+Also consider the possibility of ectopic pregnancy in the case of lower abdominal pain, especially in association with missed menses or new onset bleeding in an amenorrheic patient.
 If an ectopic pregnancy is confirmed, LILETTA should be removed.

-The incidence of ectopic pregnancy in the clinical trial with LILETTA, which excluded women with a history of ectopic pregnancy who did not have a subsequent intrauterine pregnancy, was approximately 0.12 per 100 women-years.
-The risk of ectopic pregnancy in women who have a history of ectopic pregnancy and use LILETTA is unknown.
-Women with a previous history of ectopic pregnancy, tubal surgery, or pelvic infection have a higher risk of ectopic pregnancy.
+The incidence of ectopic pregnancy in the clinical trial with LILETTA, which excluded participants with a history of ectopic pregnancy who did not have a subsequent intrauterine pregnancy, was approximately 0.12 per 100 women-years.
+The risk of ectopic pregnancy in patients who have a history of ectopic pregnancy and use LILETTA is unknown.
+Patients with a previous history of ectopic pregnancy, tubal surgery, or pelvic infection have a higher risk of ectopic pregnancy.
 Ectopic pregnancy may require surgery and may result in loss of fertility.

 If pregnancy occurs while using LILETTA, determine if LILETTA is in the uterus.
 If LILETTA is in the uterus, attempt to remove LILETTA because leaving it in place may increase the risk of spontaneous abortion and preterm labor.
 Removal of LILETTA or probing of the uterus may also result in spontaneous abortion.
 In the event of an intrauterine pregnancy with LILETTA, consider the following: